wamujlb/questionnaire-layout/README.md

 # questionnaire-layout

-questionnaire-layout
+1. clone rep
+2. npm install

-Please write gulp-dev and then run files from "public" folder.
+3. Please write gulp-dev and then run files from "public" folder.